 Joseph died shortly after the home was built, but Eliza stayed there and hosted lots of fabulous parties out of the house.
 Because air conditioning didn’t exist at the time, she hosted many of her events in the courtyard, which features an original Ivan Bailey fountain and koi pond.

 I vote… maybe.

 I couldn’t find any reviews on TripAdvisor saying it was haunted.
 The only blog posts I found supporting the claim were from bloggers who run ghost tour sites.
-They might benefit from blog traffic by saying it’s haunted.
+(Which means they might benefit from blog traffic by saying it’s haunted.)

 However, owners of the inn claim there have been sightings of a young girl wearing a white dress.
 They also mention sightings of the spirit of a Confederate soldier.

-If you book it, I’d suggest staying there for the awesome location and the incredible history of the home — and then consider it a perk if a ghost decides to make its presence known!
+If you book it, I’d suggest staying there for the awesome location and the incredible history of the home.
+Consider it a perk if a ghost decides to make its presence known!

 Eliza Thompson House | 5 W Jones Street, Savannah, GA 31401

-Before you go, don’t forget to grab a copy of my ebook, the Savannah First-Timer’s Guide.
+Don’t forget to grab a copy of my Savannah First-Timer’s Guide.
 It includes all of my best insider tips and must-see places in Savannah!